Onyx Pharmaceuticals: Nexavar

+Kyprolis

-Carfilzomib (marketed under the trade name Kyprolis) was approved by the FDA on June 20, 2012, for use in patients with multiple myeloma who have received at least two prior therapies, including treatment with bortezomib and an immunomodulatory therapy, and have demonstrated disease progression on or within 60 days of completion of the last therapy.
+Carfilzomib, marketed under the trade name Kyprolis, was approved on June 20, 2012, by the FDA for use in patients with multiple myeloma who have received at least two prior therapies, including treatment with bortezomib and an immunotherapy, and have demonstrated disease progression on or within 60 days of completion of the most recent therapy.
 Carfilzomib is also being evaluated in other stages of multiple myeloma.
-The most commonly reported adverse reactions (incidence ≥ 30%) are fatigue, anemia, nausea, thrombocytopenia, dyspnea, diarrhea, and pyrexia.
+The most commonly reported adverse reactions (incidence ≥ 30%) are fatigue, anemia, nausea, thrombocytopenia, shortness of breath, diarrhea and fever.

+Stivarga

-Regorafenib (marketed under the trade name Stivarga), is currently being studied as a potential treatment option in multiple tumor types.
-On 27 September 2012, the FDA approved regorafenib for the treatment of patients with metastatic colorectal cancer (CRC) who have been previously treated with fluoropyrimidine-, oxaliplatin, and irinotecan-based chemotherapy, an anti-VEGF therapy, and, if KRAS wild-type, an anti-EGFR therapy.
+Regorafenib (marketed under the trade name Stivarga) is currently being studied as a potential treatment option in multiple tumor types.
+On September 27, 2012, the FDA approved regorafenib for the treatment of patients with metastatic colorectal cancer who have been previously treated with fluoropyrimidine-, oxaliplatin- and irinotecan-based chemotherapy, an anti-VEGF therapy, and, if KRAS wild-type, an anti-EGFR therapy.
 On February 25, 2013, the FDA approved regorafenib in a second indication to treat patients with locally advanced, unresectable or metastatic gastrointestinal stromal tumor (GIST) who have been previously treated with imatinib mesylate and sunitinib malate.
 Regorafenib is a compound developed by Bayer.
-The most common adverse reactions (>/=20%) are asthenia/fatigue, HFSR, diarrhea, decreased appetite/food intake, hypertension, mucositis, dysphonia, and infection, pain (not otherwise specified), decreased weight, gastrointestinal and abdominal pain, rash, fever, and nausea.
+The most common adverse reactions (≥ 20%) are asthenia/fatigue, hand-foot skin reaction (HFSR), diarrhea, decreased appetite/food intake, hypertension, mucositis, dysphonia and infection, pain (not otherwise specified), weight loss, abdominal pain, rash, fever and nausea.
 In 2011, Bayer entered into an agreement with Onyx under which Onyx will receive a 20 percent royalty on any future global net sales of regorafenib in oncology.
 Bayer and Onyx jointly promote Stivarga in the United States.

+Acquisition

-In June 2013, Amgen Inc offered to buy the shares of Onyx Pharmaceuticals for $120 per share, sending the shares up by around 30% after the news was announced.
-Onyx announced on June 30, 2013, that it rejected the unsolicited proposal from Amgen.
-The Onyx board has authorized its financial adviser to contact potential suitors.
-The acquisition was formally announced on 25 August 2013.
+In June 2013, Amgen offered to buy the shares of Onyx Pharmaceuticals for per share, sending the shares up by around 30% after the news was announced.
+Onyx announced on June 30, 2013, that it had rejected the unsolicited proffer from Amgen and its board of directors had subsequently authorized their financial advisers to contact other potential acquisition suitors.
+However after a series of efforts to secure a higher per-share price from other potential buyers repeatedly failed to materialize, the board reversed course and agreed to Amgen's original terms; the acquisition was formally announced on August 25, 2013.